aiplanethub/getting-started-with-deep-learning/module-5-understanding-convolutional-neural-networks-cnns-applied-problem-solving-on-the-real-world-dataset/267-CNN, Transfer Learning & Data Augmentation.md

 Look at the variety of augmentation operations available!

-Note: Apart from ImageDataGenerator, there exist multiple other options of performing Data Augmentation as well.
+Note: Apart from ImageDataGenerator, multiple other options exist for performing Data Augmentation.